bradford-hamilton/bcm2711-gpio-driver/README.md

 ##### GPIO driver using device tree for Raspberry Pi 4 B+ (bcm2711).
 Added an LED app leveraging the driver to display an 8-bit unsigned int given by the user across 8 LEDs connected to the pi.
-Currently adding a library for the Hitachi HD44780 LCD display that also leverages the gpio driver.
+Added a library for the Hitachi HD44780 LCD display that also leverages the gpio driver.